bahrus/be-switched/README.md

 ### Adding a local, unique anonymous conditional expression "unsafely" [TODO, again]

-If your production web site runs in a setting without CSP checks (or allows for inline expressions), then this works [TODO]:
+If your production web site runs in a setting without CSP checks (or allows for inline expressions), then this works just fine, and is supported:

 ```html